brookin8/CrescendoCollectiveChallenge/README.md

-# CrescendoCollectiveChallenge
-Crescendo Collective Frontend Challenge
+# React 2 Hour Coding Challenge

 Steps for Running:
 1. In the command line, navigate to /api and run "npm i"